applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 \end{align}
 $$

 As an exercise, try computing the values for the cells in the first four rows in column zero and the first four columns in row zero of $F$.
 What you'll notice is that the score that you compute for most of the cells (all of them except for $F(0, 0)$) depends on the score at another position in $F$.
 In a second matrix, $T$, draw an arrow from the cell that you're currently defining the score for in $F$ to the cell whose score it depends on.
 If the score depends on the cell above, you'd draw an up arrow (↑).
 If the score depends on the cell to the left, you'd draw a left arrow (←).
-If the score doesn't depend on any other cell, indicate that with a bullet (•).
+If the score doesn't depend on any other cell (you should have only one of these), indicate that with a bullet (•).

 Initializing $F$ would result in the following.